PyTemplate/python_package/README.md

 - `test` - Run the tests on every push/pull_request to the *main* branch.
 Writes a coverage report using pytest-cov and uploads it to codecov.io.

-- `build-and-release` - Build a package distribution, create a github release, and publish the distribution to PyPI on every tag creation.
-Linting and testing steps must pass before the build process can begin.
+- `release` - Build a package distribution, create a github release, and publish the distribution to PyPI whenever a new tag is created.
+Linting and testing steps must pass before the release steps can begin.
 Sphinx documentation is automatically published to the *sphinx-docs* branch and hosted on github pages.

 ## Releases